1111mp/nvm-desktop/README.md

 ## Features

 - [x] Supports setting the Node engine version separately for the project.
+- [x] Command tools for manage the version of Node.
 - [x] Support English & Simplified Chinese
 - [x] Support for custom download mirrors (default is https://nodejs.org/dist)
 - [x] Support automatic update on Windows.